Ckrenzer/Git-References/README.md

 # Git-References

-Provides a good reference guide to Git and GitHub
+Provides an easy reference guide to Git and GitHub.
+Click [here](https://htmlpreview.github.io/?) to see the guide.

+I know what you must be thinking--why put this on GitHub?
+Shouldn't this be a Medium article?
+Probably.
+But it is on here, and it is great--so enjoy!